AntonioNoack/RemsEngine/README.md

     - you can even use your controller in other programs as a mouse, while Rem's Engine/Studio is running :3
 - bare-bones support for .blend files from Blender, so you don't have to export manually
 - automatic file reload, on file change
-- UI with integrated spellchecking
+- Android-inspired UI with integrated spellchecking
+- very basic Lua scripting

 ## Planned Features
-- nice UI system
 - easy local multiplayer
 - environment maps as lights
 - compute environment maps from the scene for reflections